S10255731/Assignment-1/README.md

     3. The value of the stats in that section should change accordingly

 #### Bugs
-    1. The use of @media and vw means that the website does not work well on old browsers.
-Tested with internet explorer
+    1. The use of @media and vw unit means that the website does not work well on old browsers.
+Tested with internet explorer.
+    2. The website does not work well with browsers' built-in zoom feature.
+(It does not actually zoom in).
+I am unsure what the cause is, however I believe it is caused by the use of % and vw as units for almost all elements

 ## Credits

 ### Content
 - The subtitle for the "heroes" page was obtained from [Dota2's hero page](https://www.dota2.com/heroes)
+- The content for the drow ranger page was obtained from [Dota2 Wiki Drow Ranger](https://dota2.fandom.com/wiki/Drow_Ranger)

 ### Media
 - All photos used in this site were obtained from [The Official Dota2 website](https://www.dota2.com)